tatemazer/AcaiaArduinoBLE/README.md

 ## Printed Circuit Board
 The included "shotStopper" example code uses the ShotStopper PCB to make it simple to control your espresso machine using the scale.
 Files are hosted on [altium 365](https://365.altium.com/files/A15F83F1-2418-4843-B2E7-787275773560).

+A kit can also be ordered by filling out this interest form: https://forms.gle/DqZSysbdBHmdgNSM7

 [![Video showing developmnent of the shotStopper](https://img.youtube.com/vi/434hrQDGtxo/0.jpg)](https://youtu.be/434hrQDGtxo)

 ## ShotStopper Example Code Configuration